-In 2006, the city of Playa del Carmen, located 60 kilometers south of Cancún, was believed to be one the fastest growing city in the world.
+In 2006, the city of Playa del Carmen, located 60 kilometers south of Cancún, was believed to be one of the fastest growing cities in the world.
 And each year it remains under the fastest growing cities in Mexico and the whole Latin America.

 And Tulum?
 It exploded from 8 hospitality locations on the beach in 2000 to around 450 in the year 2018.
 That are 25 new hotels or restaurants per year on an untouched beach or pure jungle ground.
 Population exploded from 3’000 in 1995 to 35’000 in 2018 with 2 million tourists per year.
 Scary to think of how Tulum and its environment will look like, if it continues to grow like this…